Energy crisis: Causes

 The gasoline shortages of World War II brought about the resurgence of horse-and-wagon delivery.

 Most energy crises have been caused by localized shortages, wars and market manipulation.
 Some have argued that government actions like tax hikes, nationalisation of energy companies, and regulation of the energy sector shift supply and demand of energy away from its economic equilibrium.
 However, the recent historical energy crises listed below were not caused by such factors.
 Market failure is possible when monopoly manipulation of markets occurs.
 A crisis can develop due to industrial actions like union organized strikes or government embargoes.
 The cause may be over-consumption, aging infrastructure, choke point disruption, or bottlenecks at oil refineries or port facilities that restrict fuel supply.
 An emergency may emerge during very cold winters due to increased consumption of energy.

 Large fluctuations and manipulations in future derivatives can impact price.
 Investment banks trade 80% of oil derivatives as of May 2012, compared to 30% a decade ago.
 This consolidation of trade contributed to an improvement of global energy output from 117,687 TWh in 2000 to 143,851 TWh in 2008.
 Limitations on free trade for derivatives could reverse this trend of growth in energy production.
 Kuwaiti Oil Minister Hani Hussein stated that "Under the supply and demand theory, oil prices today are not justified," in an interview with Upstream.

 Pipeline failures and other accidents may cause minor interruptions to energy supplies.
 A crisis could possibly emerge after infrastructure damage from severe weather.
 Attacks by terrorists or militia on important infrastructure are a possible problem for energy consumers, with a successful strike on a Middle East facility potentially causing global shortages.
 Political events, for example, when governments change due to regime change, monarchy collapse, military occupation, and coup may disrupt oil and gas production and create shortages.
-Fuel shortage can also be due to the excess and useless use of the fuels.
+Fuel shortage can also be due to the excessive and wasteful use of the fuels.